 Primula are an easy to grow group of perennial plants which come in many different colours and shapes.
-Many people thinking of Primula will think of the popular Polyanthus types illustrated left, but in fact there are many different types, shapes, sizes and colours of Primula and they are great garden plants.
+Many people thinking of Primula will bring to mind the popular Polyanthus types illustrated left, but in fact there are many different types, shapes, sizes and colours of Primula and they are great garden plants.

-Within the genus are the Polyanthus group (image left) is the most common, frequently sold on line and in garden centres as winter and spring bedding.
-It is easy to think of these plants just as bedding, but there are some lovely perennial Primula which make great spring colour.
+Within the genus are the Polyanthus group (image left) is the most common, frequently sold on line and in garden centers as winter and spring bedding.
+It is easy to think of these plants just as bedding, but there are some lovely perennial Primula which make great spring colour and early summer colour.

-In the first image, top left, is the Primrose group which includes Primular vulgaris, the lovely common primrose; there are also the Candelabra varieties centre image, and top right P. denticulata which as it's name suggests looks like a 'drumstick'.
-Candelabra are deciduous which means they die back in the winter, but they do return reliably each year for a great spring display.
+P. candelabra are deciduous which means they die back in the winter, but they do return reliably each year for a great spring display and often flower into early summer.
 The polyanthus and primrose groups tend to be ever green, or semi evergreen.

 The simple cowslip, Primular veris image bottom left, looks lovely in a natural setting and will colonise a bank forming clumps.
 It is a more a delicate, simple version of the more blousy cousins in the Primula family.
 Primula self seed near to the mother plant, and it is easy to dig up the little seedling grow on or discard depending on requirements.

 Primula look good planted on mass together, with spring flowering bulbs and also the later flowering varieties such as Candelabra are idea with Geraniums and Geum as shown in the image below right.